-Our cleft surgeons are highly experienced in comprehensive cleft surgical care.
-They are charged with performing a diverse array of cleft lip and cleft palate procedures on an aggressive timeline and continually balance providing the best possible patient outcomes and serving as many patients as possible.
+Our surgical volunteers are highly experienced in comprehensive surgical care in cleft and non-cleft procedures.
+They are charged with performing a diverse array of surgeries on an aggressive timeline and provide the best possible patient outcomes and serving as many patients as possible.

-Our dentists focus on oral health, providing care to surgical and non-surgical patients.
+Our oral health volunteers provide care to surgical and non-surgical patients.
 This may include extractions, creation of obturators and other strategies that improve intra-oral function, speech and aesthetics of our patients.
 Throughout the program, they also provide preventative and home care instructions to patients and their families.

-Pre/Post-Operative / Surgical Circulating Nurse / Post Anesthesia Care Unit (PACU)
+Pre/Post-Operative / Surgical Circulating Nurse / Post Anesthesia Care Unit (PACU/PICU/NICU) / Operating Room

 Our nurses provide patients with their professional skills and personal touch.
 They embody the compassionate and caring spirit of Operation Smile’s medical volunteer community.
-Their knowledge of pediatric principles and their diverse abilities ensure that every patient receives the exceptional care they deserve, every step of the way.
+Their knowledge of pediatric principles and their diverse abilities ensure that every patient receives the exceptional care they deserve.

 The majority of the patients we serve are children, so we rely on the knowledge and insight of pediatricians to interpret the entire health picture of each of our patients.
 The pediatrician’s input is critical to our pre-operative comprehensive health evaluations, which determine if children are healthy enough to receive surgery.
 They continue to care for patients after surgery and ensure families are prepared to take their child home.